stevencombs/retrocombs.github.io/_posts/2019/2019-06-02-set-up-ender3.md

 # 17:32 The print continues

-Several house later and this dawg is still printing!
+Several hours later and this "dawg" is still printing!

 ![Dog without head](/images/posts/2019-06-02-set-up-ender3/07.jpg)

-In the meantime, I need to finish an Unbuntu install on an older i5 computer with 8Gb.
+In the meantime, I need to finish an Ubuntu Linux install on an older i5 computer with 8Gb.
 I'll install 3D printing software [Cura](https://ultimaker.com/en/products/ultimaker-cura-software) and [FreeCAD](https://www.freecadweb.org/).
-I'll be using the appImage versions.
+I'll use the appImage versions.

 # 18:59 It's done!

 5 hours and 41 minutes later (which the slicer predicted).
-Everything I read says to wait until the build surface and print cool completely before removing the print.
+Everything I read says to wait until the build surface and print head cool completely before removing the print.
 I'm going to go out for a three mile run.
-Should be cooled down when I get back and cool off myself.
+The printer should be cooled down by the time I complete my own cool down.

 ![Print complete on build surface](/images/posts/2019-06-02-set-up-ender3/08.jpg)